GoogleCloudPlatform/community/tutorials/using-ha-vpn-with-cisco-asa/index.md

 ---
-title: Google Cloud HA VPN Interop Guide for Cisco ASA 5506H
+title: Google Cloud HA VPN interoperability guide for Cisco ASA 5506H
-description: Describes how to build site-to-site IPsec VPNs between HA VPN on Google Cloud Platform (GCP) and Cisco ASA 5506H.
+description: Build site-to-site IPSec VPNs between HA VPN on Google Cloud Platform (GCP) and Cisco ASA 5506H.
 author: ashishverm
 tags: HA VPN, Cloud VPN, interop, Cisco, ASA 5506H
 date_published: 2019-07-06
 ---

-# Using HA VPN with Cisco ASA 5506H

-Author: ashishverm

 Learn how to build site-to-site IPSec VPNs between [HA VPN](https://cloud.google.com/vpn/docs/) on Google Cloud Platform (GCP) and Cisco ASA 5506H.

 Cisco terminology and the Cisco logo are trademarks of Cisco or its affiliates in the United States and/or other countries.

 _Disclaimer: This interoperability guide is intended to be informational in